dotnet/AspNetCore.Docs/aspnetcore/blazor/components/virtualization.md

 > [!NOTE]
 > To learn how to control the spacer HTML element tag, see the [Control the spacer element tag name](#control-the-spacer-element-tag-name) section later in this article.

-The spacer elements internally use an [Intersection Observer](https://developer.mozilla.org/docs/Web/API/Intersection_Observer_API) to receive notification when they're becoming visible. `Virtualize` depends on receiving these events. `Virtualize` works under the following conditions:
+The spacer elements internally use an [Intersection Observer](https://developer.mozilla.org/docs/Web/API/Intersection_Observer_API) to receive notification when they're becoming visible. `Virtualize` depends on receiving these events.

+`Virtualize` works under the following conditions:

-* **All content items are of identical height.** This makes it possible to calculate which content corresponds to a given scroll position without first fetching every data item and rendering the data into a DOM element.
+* **All rendered content items, including [placeholder content](#placeholder), are of identical height.** This makes it possible to calculate which content corresponds to a given scroll position without first fetching every data item and rendering the data into a DOM element.

 * **Both the spacers and the content rows are rendered in a single vertical stack with every item filling the whole horizontal width.** This is generally the default.
 In typical cases with `div` elements, `Virtualize` works by default.
 If you're using CSS to create a more advanced layout, bear in mind the following requirements: